mvuko01/Sweet-tradition/candyshop/products/smash.md

 quantity: "200g"
 country: "Norway"
 ---
-Smash is a Norwegian chocolate snack produced by Nidar.
-It is also a Swedish chocolate snack produced by OLW.
-It consists of salted corn cones covered by milk chocolate, producing a salt and sweet, light and crisp combination.
+Smash is a Norwegian chocolate snack produced by Nidar. <br>It consists of salted corn cones covered by milk chocolate, producing a salt and sweet, light and crisp combination.